DiffstarPop: A generative physical model of galaxy star formation history: DiffstarPop Model Formulation

 In the basic physical picture underlying \dstar, baryonic matter becomes available for star formation at a rate determined by the growth rate of the dark matter halo: \beq M_{\rm g}^{\rm acc}(t) = f_{\rm b}\, \Mpeak(t), \eeq where $f_{\rm b}$ is the cosmic baryon fraction, $M_{\rm g}^{\rm acc}(t)$ is the cumulative accretion history of baryonic material from the field, and $\Mpeak(t)$ is the halo mass assembly history.
 In \dstar, we use the \dmah model to approximate $\Mpeak(t)$, Eq.~\ref{eq:individual_mah}.

 Once gas is accreted into the dark matter halo, we assume that only a fraction of it is converted into stars, and that this conversion is a gradual process that may take several Gyr \cite[e.g.][]{semenov_etal17_sfr_efficiency1, semenov_etal17_sfr_efficiency2}.
-We approximate the star formation rate of a main sequence galaxy by multiplying the cumulative accretion rate history of baryonic material from the field, $M_{\rm g}^{\rm acc}(t)$, by an efficiency parameter with units of inverse time, $\mseff$: \beq \sfrtfracms=\mseff(\Mpeak(t)) \, M_{\rm g}^{\rm acc}(t) \eeq For instance, a galaxy that at a given time $t$ has accreted a total of $M_{\rm g}^{\rm acc}(t)=10^{10} \,\Msun$ and has an efficiency of $\mseff= 10^{-9} \,\rm{yr}^{-1}$, would have a star formation rate of ${\rm d}M_{\star}^{\rm ms}(t)/{\rm d}t = 10 \,\Msun/\rm{yr}^{-1}$.
+In formulating $\Mstardot(t)$, we follow earlier empirical models in which the star formation rate is written as a halo-growth term, specifying when new baryonic material becomes available for star formation, multiplied by a baryon-conversion efficiency that controls how effectively this material is converted into stars \citep{BehrooziWechsler2013,Mutch2013,moster_emerge1, alarcon_etal23_diffstar}.
+Here we approximate the star formation rate of a main sequence galaxy by multiplying the cumulative accretion history of baryonic material from the field, $M_{\rm g}^{\rm acc}(t)$, by an efficiency parameter with units of inverse time, $\mseff$: \beq \sfrtfracms=\mseff(\Mpeak(t)) \, M_{\rm g}^{\rm acc}(t) \eeq For instance, a galaxy that at a given time $t$ has accreted a total of $M_{\rm g}^{\rm acc}(t)=10^{10} \,\Msun$ and has an efficiency of $\mseff= 10^{-9} \,\rm{yr}^{-1}$, would have a star formation rate of ${\rm d}M_{\star}^{\rm ms}(t)/{\rm d}t = 10 \,\Msun/\rm{yr}$.